Facebook plans ethics board to monitor its brain-computer interface work

 So at least there will be independent ethicists working to minimize the potential for malicious use of Facebook’s brain-reading technology to steal or police people’s thoughts.

-During our interview, Dugan showed her cognisance of people’s concerns, repeating the start of her keynote speech today saying “I’ve never seen a technology that you developed with great impact that didn’t have unintended consequences that needed to be guard railed or managed.
-In any new technology you see a lot of hype talk, some apocalyptic talk, and then there’s serious work which is really focused on bringing successful outcomes to bear in a responsible way.”
+During our interview, Dugan showed her cognizance of people’s concerns, repeating the start of her keynote speech today saying, “I’ve never seen a technology that you developed with great impact that didn’t have unintended consequences that needed to be guardrailed or managed.
+In any new technology you see a lot of hype talk, some apocalyptic talk and then there’s serious work which is really focused on bringing successful outcomes to bear in a responsible way.”

 In just the span of a week, Facebook went from being criticized for not innovating and just copying Snapchat, to merely using its social network monopoly to squash the innovation of others, to innovating so far into the future that it scares us and conjures dystopic thoughts.

-Facebook’s domination of social networking and advertising give it billions in profit per quarter to pour into R&D. But its old “Move fast and break things” philosophy is a lot more frightening when its building brain scanners.
-Hopefully Facebook will prioritize the assembly of the ELSI ethics board Dugan promised and being as transparent as possible about the development of this exciting-yet-unnerving technology.
+Facebook’s domination of social networking and advertising give it billions in profit per quarter to pour into R&D. But its old “Move fast and break things” philosophy is a lot more frightening when it’s building brain scanners.
+Hopefully Facebook will prioritize the assembly of the ELSI ethics board Dugan promised and be as transparent as possible about the development of this exciting-yet-unnerving technology.

 0